Why cash payments are enduringly popular across the globe: a three-country case studyNov 17, 2021

 While financial inclusion is a growing priority in Peru, there is still some way to go.
 Only 44% of Peruvian adults had at least one financial product at the outbreak of COVID-19, of which the majority (42%) owned a saving account.
 Adoption of bank cards is even lower, with only 3% of consumer owning a credit card at the beginning of 2020.

 And the shift to eCommerce is growing faster than adoption of financial services.
-One of the reasons for this, in addition to the global trend of digitalization accelerating due to the pandemic, is that smartphone adoption is outstripping financial inclusion.
+One of the reasons for this, in addition to the global trend of digitalisation accelerating due to the pandemic, is that smartphone adoption is outstripping financial inclusion.
 And that isn’t only with people who already have bank accounts, in fact across Latin America smartphone adoption has grown faster among those that do not currently have a credit card than those that do.
 Overall, only half of consumers that own a smartphone also own a credit card.

 And its not only a lack of access to credit and debit cards that is impacting how consumers pay online.
 Often Peruvians prefer to use digital wallets or banking apps because they do not trust that their financial details will remain secure with card payments, they are simply more familiar with that type of payment method, or they have had a negative experience with card declines.
 And they want to top up their digital wallets without using card payments too, with direct bank transfers being one of the most popular methods as well as eCash.